sleeptoken/zettelkasten/Remote Thought/Path Traversal.md

 An application may require the user-supplied filename to end with an expected file extension, such as .png.
 In this case, it might be possible to use a null byte to effectively terminate the file path before the required extension.
 For example: filename=`../../../etc/passwd%00.png`

+#### Prevention
+to avoid passing user-supplied input to filesystem APIs altogether If you can't avoid passing user-supplied input to filesystem APIs, then - Compare the user input with a whitelist of permitted values verify that the input contains only permitted content, such as alphanumeric characters only.

 ### References
 https://portswigger.net/web-security/learning-paths/path-traversal